BrianLee11/BrianLee11/README.md

 # 👋 Hi there, I'm Brian Lee!

-🎓 M.S. in Computer Engineering @ NYU
+🎓 M.S. in Computer Engineering @ NYU (New York University)
 📈 Former fixed income portfolio manager with years of real-world finance experience
 💡 Passionate about integrating **finance and technology** through thoughtful engineering
 🧠 Focused on **Quantitative Development**, **Machine Learning**, and **Deep Learning**